ituglib/ituglib-build/README.md

 paste the file contents into the Pipeline script box.

 - Jenkinsfile - the project for automatically picking up ITUGLIB.
-- Jenkinsfile.deploy.* - deployment scripts for each product (HPITUG only).
+- Jenkinsfile.deploy.* - deployment scripts for each product (TCMVNS only).
+- Jenkinsfile.*.tcmvns - project specific to TCMVNS
-- Jenkinsfile.*.hpitug - project specific to HPITUG
+- Jenkinsfile.*.nsblde4 - project specific to NSBLDE4
-- Jenkinsfile.*.cgnac1 - project specific to CGNAC1
+- Jenkinsfile.*.cgnac1 - project specific to CGNAC1 (to be turned off)
+- Jenkinsfile.*.hpitug - project specific to HPITUG (deprecated)

 - *.dist - descriptor files used by the Jenkinsfile projects to figure out how to compute the version being built.
 This varies by product.